kmayerb/tcrdist2/docs/Installation.rst

 If you are going to install the python 2.7.11 dependencies it is highly recommended that tcrdist2 is installed within a `python virtual environment <https://packaging.python.org/guides/installing-using-pip-and-virtual-environments/>`_.
-Using a virtual environment (venv) isolates the program's dependencies so that installing legacy packages for python (2.7.11) -- numpy (1.10.1), scipy (0.16.0), scikit-learn (0.17.1), and matplotlib (1.4.3) -- does not interfere with any of your other ongoing python projects.
+Using a virtual environment isolates the program's dependencies so that installing legacy packages for python (2.7.11) -- numpy (1.10.1), scipy (0.16.0), scikit-learn (0.17.1), and matplotlib (1.4.3) -- does not interfere with any of your other ongoing python projects.